 The primary mission of the Women’s Glee Club has remained consistent throughout its long history—to provide an opportunity for women at the University of Michigan to keep music in their lives regardless of their academic backgrounds.
 The club has taken many shapes and forms over the years, but our hundreds of fond alumnae can attest to the success of this philosophy.
 From the beginning, excellence in performance and community outreach have been the vehicles for our accomplishments.

-Women’s Glee Club just returned from their summer 2018 Italy tour, where they spent their time performing in various venues in Florence, Rome, and Venice.
+Women’s Glee Club plans both domestic and international tours for singers to experience!
+Their most recent international trip was the summer 2018 Italy tour, where they spent their time performing in various venues in Florence, Rome, and Venice.
 WGC also had the privilege of being able to perform during Holy Mass at St. Peter’s Basilica in the Vatican.

 For over 125 years, Women’s Glee has been providing a community for women on the University of Michigan’s campus, but that community only expands after graduation.
-With over 700 active alumnae, alumnae relations is vital in maintaining our community.
-Alumnae relations is building community and maintaining sisterhood through communication, performance opportunities, and a biannual newsletter.
+With over 700 active alumni, alumni relations is vital in maintaining our community.
+Our Vice President and Alumni relations chair are building community through communication, performance opportunities, and a biannual newsletter, the Arioso.

 One of the aspects of the University of Michigan Women’s Glee Club is our motivation to support and positively impact our surrounding communities.
 WGC continuously tries to reach out to organizations and groups in order to support philanthropic ventures.

 In 2006, a vocal jazz octet (later to be named “Midnight Blue”) was formed in the University of Michigan Women’s Glee Club.
-The octet underwent drastic changes in 2009, expanding its repertoire to include pop, doo-wop, hip-hop, be-bop, doo-wop, tragic ballads, and side-splitting parodies.
-Since joining the Michigan A Cappella Council in 2010, Midnight Blue earned a stellar reputation around campus, being described as “kind of funny” and lovingly referred to as “that one group, I think they were girls who sang about dating a GSI.”
-Starting again in 2018 after a short break in 2017, the new Midnight Blue brings a new sound and an increase to 10 members!
+The octet’s repertoire covered a wide range, including pop, doo-wop, hip-hop, be-bop, and side-splitting parodies.
+Since joining the Michigan A Cappella Council in 2010, Midnight Blue has earned a stellar reputation as the funniest, most beautiful, most talented, and most incredibly humble group on campus.
+Starting again in 2018 after a short break, the new Midnight Blue brings a brand new sound and an increase to 16 members!